 Grannus (Kern County, California)

 Grannus is also developing a modular, scalable engineering package for regional-scale ammonia plants.
 However, its business model has two further twists.

 First, these will be “polygeneration plants,” which simply means that they will sell multiple products, in this instance, ammonia, CO2, and electricity.
-Second, the EPA recently designated Grannus’s technology as BACT (Best Available Commercial Technology) for both hydrogen production and ammonia production.
+Second, the EPA recently designated Grannus’s technology as BACT (Best Available Control Technology) for both hydrogen production and ammonia production.
 [To be granted a construction permit, a new plant generally must demonstrate that it uses the best technology for emitting the least pollutants; BACT provides the methodology for defining this highest acceptable emission limit.]
 The Grannus BACT designation means that any other new ammonia plant proposed in the US must meet or exceed Grannus’s emission limits.
 Given that this is a zero-emission ammonia plant, the Grannus BACT sets a high bar for any other project.